CodeReadingClubs/Resources/StarterKit/Session3/agenda.md

 * How does the data flow through the code?
 * What parts of the code seem to warrant more attention?

 ## Content

-The goal of these exercises is to start to think about which lines in the code define it's essence, have the biggest impact or need to be paid close attention to.
+The goal of these exercises is to start to think about which lines in the code define its essence, have the biggest impact or need to be paid close attention to.
 Start by looking in depth at a single random line.
 This is one method for starting to explore the syntax, style and intentions of the code.
 It can help make the identifying important lines exercises less intimidating.

 #### (5 mins) Independently - consider a random line (everyone does the same line)

 Select a random line from the code in whatever way you like.
-I can be helpful to randomly pick 3 line numbers and the facilitator choose from them, which they think will be most interesting to talk about; but surprisingly, even a blank line can generate some conversation!
+It can be helpful to randomly pick 3 line numbers and have the facilitator choose from them, which they think will be most interesting to talk about; but surprisingly, even a blank line can generate some conversation!

 Examine this line individually.
 What is the main idea of this line?
 What lines does it relate to and why?